Londonderry and Coleraine Railway: Legacy

 The line is regarded for its scenic views of the coastal views from the train taking in Downhill beach and cliffs, Binevenagh and the Foyle estuary.
 It was famously described by Michael Palin as "one of the most beautiful rail journeys in the world" and in 2016 was listed 7th in Country Living's "10 most breathtaking railway journeys across the UK" ahead of the luxury chartered British Pullman.

-One of the lines early claims to fame is that the locomotive engineer Robert Fairlie served as the Locomotive Superintendent of the Londonderry & Coleraine Company from 1852.
+One of the line's early claims to fame is that the locomotive engineer Robert Fairlie served as the Locomotive Superintendent of the Londonderry and Coleraine Company from 1852.
 It is speculated that Fairlie may have gotten the idea for his Double Fairlie design from the L&CR practise of coupling the 2-2-0 tank engines back to back.